jguerrah/Sources/The Art of Quantitative Finance Vol.1/README.md

   * Chance of winning: Case 1 & 2, 50%; Case 3 & 4, 50%; Case 5 & 6, 100%; Overall > 50% (for any $X$)

 ### 2.5.
 How Do You Trade Options?
 Trading Through a Bank
+- Author focus on options on the S&P 500 index traded in options exchanges
+- Prices of options on exchanges (which can be long or short positions) are created through supply and demand
+- Trades can be executed by orders to a broker, or placed directly via an electronic platform
+- When you trade through a broker:
+  * You open a securities account
+  * You state that you have experience trading derivatives
+  * place orders with the broker at that bank
+- Make sure you work with a bank whose tranding desk (brokerage service hours) is open during the hours your target market operates
+- Realiable real-time market data can be cost-intensive (Bloomberg, Reuters).
+Your broker can provide specific real-time information upon request.
+A free (not always complete) source is [BigChart](https://bigcharts.marketwatch.com/quickchart/options.asp?sid=3377&symb=SPX)
+- Consider a put option on the S&P500 with expiration date 18 october 2019, strike price 2950 and bid / ask prices = 39.10 / 40.20
+  * Bid price of 39.10 means that we could currently go short (take a short position) on this option at a guaranteed price of 39.10
+  * Ask price of 40.20 means that we could currently go long (take a long position) on this option at a guaranteed price of 40.20
+  * In author's experience, the trade can occur close to midpoint (39.65).
+Order to sell (short) highly likely to occur at price 39.50.
+Order to buy (long), highly likely to occur at price 39.80.
+  * The limit order would look like: *Sell to open a put contract on SPX, expiration October 2019, strike 2950, limit 39.50 dollars*, and *Buy to open a put contract on SPX, expiration Octobre 2019, strike 2950, limit 39.80 dollars*
+- [Added notes:] You can **buy** or **sell** options, which can be **to open** or **to close**.
+These can be **market** orders, **limit** orders, and **stop** orders
+  * Buy-to-Open (BTO): Long position on a new option
+  * Sell-to-Open (STO): Short position on a new option
+  * Buy-to-Close (BTC): Long position on an existing option (to close a short position)
+  * Sell-to-Close (STC): Short position on an existing option (to close a long position)
+  * Market order: buy/sell at the market's current best available price (ensure execution)
+  * Limit order: buy/sell with a restriction on the maximum/minimum price to paid/receive
+  * Stop order: buy/sell when the price reaches a pre-set price above/below the current market price
+- S&P500 options cannot be purchased or sold piecewise, but only in the form of contracts, which covers 100 units of the options

+### 2.6.
+How Do You Trade Options?
+Trading Through an Electronic Trading Platform